nvim-lua/plenary.nvim/README.md

 ### plenary.scandir

-A Lua module for fast recursive file operations.
-Offers a recursive scan over a directory, similar to unix `find` or `fd`.
+`plenery.scandir` is fast recursive file operations.
+It is similar to unix `find` or `fd` in that it can do recursive scan over a given directory, or a set of directories.
-It should be faster than running unix `find` running in a `plenary.job` and as fast as `fd` in a `plenary.job`.

 It offers a wide range of opts for limiting the depth, show hidden and more.
 We also have a async version with callbacks for `on_insert(file, typ)` (also available for sync version) and `on_exit(files)`.